Art in the Parks: Alliance for Flushing Meadows Corona Park Grant 2019 Application

-In its inaugural year, the Art in the Parks: Alliance for Flushing Meadows Corona Park Grant supports the creation of site-specific artworks by Queens-based artists for two (2) designated locations within Flushing Meadows Corona Park that would benefit from more cultural programming.
+Now in its second year, the Art in the Parks: Alliance for Flushing Meadows Corona Park Grant supports the creation of two (2) site-specific artworks by Queens-based artists for designated locations within Flushing Meadows Corona Park that would benefit from more cultural programming.
 The grant will help transform these sites into art destinations through a series of rotating exhibitions, with supporting events and programs.
 Generously funded by the Alliance, each grantee will receive an award of $5,000 to create their proposed artwork.

-Proposed artworks should address the theme Flushing Meadows Corona Park: A Park for the Future.
+Proposed artworks should address the theme Flushing Meadows Corona Park: The World's Park.

 This grant will help bring attention and visitors to areas outside of the “core” of the park (including the Unisphere perimeter).
 Artists are strongly encouraged to visit these areas of Flushing Meadows Corona Park before submitting a proposal.

 Installations will be presented in Flushing Meadows Corona Park in the possible following locations:

 - Meridian Road and Meadow Lake Road - West Entrance

 - 111th Street at 49th Avenue Entrance